A whole school approach to supporting students' wellbeing and mental health

 Educators, parents, and children and young people themselves all have a role to play as part of a whole school approach to supporting the wellbeing and mental health of all Queensland state school students.

-Click on the links below to access specific information about how to support students’ wellbeing and mental health.
+Find out specific information about how to support students' wellbeing and mental health.

 Information for parents, including:

 - strategies for supporting your child's wellbeing and mental health